nboutin/Cutie/README.md

 # Getting Started with Cutie

-For a sample repository that uses Cutie for unit tests, refer to [datastructures-algorithms](https://github.com/mrdor44/datastructures-algorithms).
+For a demo repository that uses Cutie for unit tests, refer to [Cutie_demo](https://github.com/nboutin/Cutie_demo).

 ## Include Cutie in your project